markv58/PiCamMonitor/README.md

 Clones must have the same options installed as the Controller if running in stand alone mode.

 The Short poll checks if the Clones are online and synchronized.
 If there is a problem with a clone the system will re-sync automatically.

+## Upgrade from v2.04 to 2.3.0

+Programs will be affected because the camera feeds from 2.0.3 have moved to the bottom of the list.
+Sounds can be played through HDMI or the phone jack.
+A sound card can be added.

 ## Upgrade from v1.2.2